Our Commitment to Quality is Hitting 60 and Gaining Speed

 In the spring of 1949, Andy went on a second motorcycle trip, taking two weeks to travel 3,500 miles through seven states, including FL.
 He stopped in Groveland to visit his mom’s brother, E. J. Senninger, and his wife, Annette.

 Andy served two years in the US Army before returning to the railroad.

 Andy then took a job at General Motors in the Jet Aircraft Division of Buick before attending the University of Illinois to major in Electrical Engineering.

-After college, he joined the Magnavox Corp. in Champaign, IL. where he ran their Environmental Test Lab until his uncle, Joe Senninger, proposed that he join him in Florida to help with his small business building sprinklers for orange groves.
+After college, he joined the Magnavox Corp. in Champaign, IL., where he ran their Environmental Test Lab until his uncle, Joe Senninger, proposed that he join him in Florida to help with his small business building sprinklers for orange groves.

-Andy and his new wife, Ruth moved to Florida to help Joe and Annette build what would become Senninger Irrigation.
+Andy and his new wife, Ruth, moved to Florida to help Joe and Annette build what would become Senninger Irrigation.

 Andy wore many “hats” over the years but mainly focused on sales and marketing.
-Andy went door to door selling & installing product.
+Andy went door to door selling & installing products.
 He also created the company advertising- crafting logos and layouts by hand.

 Andy was instrumental in expanding the Senninger product demand worldwide.
-For more than 51 years, Andy served in leadership as the Vice President, President and the Chairman of the Board of Directors.
+For more than 51 years, Andy served in leadership as the Vice President, President, and the Chairman of the Board of Directors.